 - We have had a link with the Chorale de Feignies for over 30 years and have given many concerts together.
 Feignies is the official twin town of Keyworth.

 - It is situated in Northern France, very near the Belgian border, south of Mons.
 It is a small town of just over 7,000 inhabitants, a mixture of industrial (bread, cars, steel and ceramics) and rural occupations.

-- The trip is not just for choir members but also for partners, family and friends – the more the merrier!
+- The weekend is not just for choir members but also for partners, family and friends – the more the merrier!

-- We are all hosted by choir members and their friends in and around Feignies.
-Those who have been before will probably know who their hosts are to be but if you have no previous contact in Feignies, we will get some basic information from you – French language competence/any special requirements, etc – and pass those on to the Feignies choir to match you up with a suitable family.
+- The French will be hosted by choir members and their friends in and around Keyworth.
+Those who have been before will probably know who their hosts are to be but if you have no previous contact in Feignies, we will get some basic information from you – French language competence/any special requirements, etc – and pass those on to the Feignies choir to match you up with a suitable member of the choir.
 There is a whole range of language skills on both sides, so do not be put off if your French is basic, rusty or even non-existent.
 It is amazing what sign language can achieve!

 A splendid weekend and an unforgettable experience are guaranteed!